Flavors of the Gulf: Drunken Shrimp Tacos

 • Nonstick cooking spray

-• 16 corn or flour tortillas (I like flour and buy them hand made from the farmers market)
+• 16 corn or flour tortillas

-• 1 cup (237 ml) finely grated fresh Parmesan
+• 1 cup finely grated Parmesan cheese

-• 2 vine tomatoes (diced)
+• 2 vine tomatoes, diced

-• 3 cups (710 ml) shredded iceberg lettuce
+• 3 cups shredded iceberg lettuce

-• Cotija cheese and/or White Sharp Cheddar grated
+• Cotija cheese, grated

 • Lime wedges